Partnering Event in Aachen: building bridges

 Next calls and events

-The next CORNET Call for Proposals will be opening on 12 December 2018!
-Proposals can be submitted until 27 March 2019 online via the CORNET Submissions Tool.
+The 27th CORNET Call for Proposals is open until 27 March 2019.
+Proposals can be submitted online via the CORNET Submissions Tool.

-Save the date: Innovation Day for SMEs in Berlin, May 2019 (the exact date will be announced asap on the CORNET website)
+Save the date: Innovation Day for SMEs in Berlin, 9 May 2019

 CORNET and its partner network IraSME will be again hosts of the “International Area” at the Innovation Day for SMEs – a traditional open-air fair where successfully funded innovation projects are being presented very vividly.
 The event is annually hosted by the BMWi on the garden grounds of the AiF Projekt GmbH in Berlin-Pankow.